MohamedAliHabib/Brain-Tumor-Detection/README.md

 ## Data Split:

-The data is split in the following way:
+The data was split in the following way:
 1. 70% of the data for training.
 2. 15% of the data for validation.
 3. 15% of the data for testing.